-There’s a growing understanding that taking steps to support our mental health is as important as looking after our physical health.
+Taking steps to support our mental health is just as important as looking after our physical health.
 We know from listening to participants and Award holders, that doing your DofE can have a hugely positive impact on your mental health – especially over the past year.

-We’re sharing our top five ways that doing your DofE can help to improve your mental health – which one resonates most with you?
+We’re sharing five ways that doing your DofE can help to improve your mental health and wellbeing.

 Spending time outside is one of the best ways to keep your mental health steady.
 This doesn’t have to mean a camping trip or journey across the country – though, of course, that can be pretty great.
 Even just walking down a street lined with trees, or going to your local park can give your mental health a boost.
 This has especially been the case during the pandemic while we’ve been stuck at home for a lot of the past year.
 Getting outside as part of your DofE could give you the boost you need.